 SGHS is a 501(c)(3) nonprofit led by a volunteer board of directors and assisted by part-time staff based in Winston-Salem, North Carolina.

 SGHS is open to members from all fifty states and other countries as well.
-SGHS defines the South as primarily encompassing these fifteen states:
+SGHS defines the South as primarily encompassing these fourteen states and Washington DC:

 District of Columbia